 - "Interior trim is tasteful and well assembled, but not lavish.
-Some unexpected surfaces are padded which help keep the interior's hard plastics from becoming overwhelming.
-The Five's faux leather does little to perk up the rather drab disposition of the cabin." -- Consumer Guide
+Some unexpected surfaces are padded which help keep the interior's hard plastics from becoming overwhelming." -- Consumer Guide (2013)

-- "A reclining backseat slides fore and aft, allowing you to choose between limolike legroom and expansive cargo capacity." -- Edmunds
+- "A reclining backseat slides fore and aft, allowing you to choose between limolike legroom and expansive cargo capacity." -- Edmunds (2013)

-The 2013 Toyota Prius v has 34.3 cubic feet of cargo space with all seats in use and 67.3 cubic feet of space with the backseats folded.
-Reviewers are impressed with the space, which is competitive for the class and more than what some SUVs offer.
-Several reviewers also point out that the Prius v has handy small-item storage spaces, in addition to the generous cargo room.
+The 2014 Toyota Prius v has 34.3 cubic feet of cargo space behind the rear seats and 67.3 cubic feet of space with the rear seats folded.
+Reviewers are pleased with the space, which is competitive for the class and more than what some compact SUVs offer.
+Several test drivers also note that the Prius v has useful small-item storage spaces.

 Next Steps: Toyota Prius V

-- Find low financing rates for the Toyota Prius V
+- View the best prices for the 2014 Toyota Prius V

 - See Wagons rankings